tdwg/tag/complex_values/serialization_strategies.md

 | 5d6cbdb7-3c7a-4aa1-8660-6c68b478641e | 3.6 | h |

 This might require the creation of a measurement class with unit and value terms.
 I'm also uncertain about the wisdom of providing multiple values for an ID term by this mechanism.

+See the [Appendix](#appendix) for a more complex example from the Humboldt Extension with the same problem.

 # Vanilla JSON